 An apprentice program sponsor of a deregistered program shall comply with provisions established by the division.
 Such provisions shall include, but not be limited to, the requirement that within 10 business days of the effective date of any deregistration, the apprentice program sponsor shall provide written notice to all apprentices in its program that, for the period of such deregistration, all apprentice agreements shall be automatically terminated.

-The determination of the deputy director shall be filed with the director and notice of the determination shall, at the same time, be mailed, postage prepaid, to each person known by the division to be an interested person, at his last address as shown by the division’s records.
-A person aggrieved by a determination or action of the deputy director may, within the 10 day period, appeal to the director, who shall hold a hearing after due notice to all interested parties.
-If no appeal is filed with the deputy director within 10 days after the date of such filing and notice, the determination shall become the decision of the director.
+The determination of the deputy director shall be filed with the director and notice of the determination shall, at the same time, be mailed, postage prepaid, to each person known by the division to be an interested person, at his last address as shown by the division's records.
+A person aggrieved by a determination or action of the deputy director may, within the 10 business day period, appeal to the director, who shall hold a hearing after due notice to all interested parties.
+If no appeal is filed with the deputy director within 10 business days after the date of such filing and notice, the determination shall become the decision of the director.

 A party to an apprentice program aggrieved by an order or decision of the director may appeal to the superior court; provided, however, that such order or decision shall be conclusive if the appeal shall not be filed within 30 days after the date of the order or decision.
 The order or decision shall be reviewed in accordance with the standards for review provided in section 14 of chapter 30A.

 No person shall institute an action for the deregistration of an apprentice program unless he shall first have exhausted all administrative remedies provided by this section.

 (c) Within 30 days of the date of the deregistration, whether voluntary or involuntary, of an apprentice program, the apprentice program sponsor shall send to the division a copy of all documents demonstrating the number of hours of hands-on training and related instruction obtained by all apprentices in the program.